Guywhocanbuild/Pulsecoach/README.md

 **An AI health companion that reads your real data and talks back — on web and iOS, from one backend.**

-Week 02 of the [52-App Challenge](https://github.com/Guywhocanbuild) — building 52 apps in 52 weeks to demonstrate full-stack + iOS engineering to founders and hiring teams.

 ![Node.js](https://img.shields.io/badge/Node.js-Express-339933?logo=node.js&logoColor=white)
 ![MongoDB](https://img.shields.io/badge/MongoDB-Atlas-47A248?logo=mongodb&logoColor=white)